davidkorea/AWS/03_JupyterHub_K8s_mydomain.md

 1. Generate a random hex string representing 32 bytes to use as a security token
     - ```openssl rand -hex 32```
-2. Create and start editing a file called config.yaml
+2. Create and start editing a file called config.yaml，paste the generated hex string
     - ```nano config.yaml```
         ```
         proxy:
           secretToken: "<RANDOM_HEX>"
         ```
-        - paste the generated hex string
     - Save the config.yaml file by pressing CTRL+X or CMD+X
     - 此处用vim也完全可以
 3. Install JupyterHub